 Slickspot peppergrass (Lepidium papilliferum) is currently listed as a threatened species under the Endangered Species Act (ESA).
-The U.S. Fish and Wildlife Service (FWS) will also determine whether to designate critical habitat in fall 2016.
+The U.S. Fish and Wildlife Service (FWS or ‘Service’) is expected to designate critical habitat in 2022.

 Slickspot peppergrass ranges from 4 to 12 inches in height, and has many small white flowers that resemble the garden flower sweet alyssum.
 The plant typically grows in “slickspots,” which are small areas within larger sagebrush habitat.
-Slickspot peppergrass is found only in southwest Idaho and includes: Ada, Boise, Canyon, Elmore, Gem, Owyhee, Payette, and Twin Falls Counties.
+Slickspot peppergrass is found only in southwest Idaho, including Ada, Boise, Canyon, Elmore, Gem, Owyhee, Payette, and Twin Falls counties.

 Approxiamtely 87 percent of slickspot peppergrass Elemental Occurrence (EO) acreage range-wide is located on federal lands (Bureau of Land Management, U.S. Air Force, and Bureau of Reclamation).
 State and privately owned lands encompass 9 and 4 percent, respectively, of the EO acreage.

 In October 1999, slickspot peppergrass was listed as a candidate species by the FWS.
 In order to conserve the plant and preclude the need for a federal listing, a number of private, state, and federal entities developed a Candidate Conservation Agreement (CCA).
 In January 2004, the FWS found that a listing was not warranted based on the extent of the plant’s range and abundance.